cheeyim/wwckl-fugeeschool/Fugee School Teacher-Roadmap.md

 - Milestone #5 - JavaScript basics
 - Milestone #6 - TBC

+## Tool
+Use http://codepen.io/ to code HTML, CSS and JavaScript.
+Save as one account to retrieve the files for later use.

 # Sample Teaching Template
 **Milestone** - (MILESTONE #1)
 **Week 1** – (TITLE HERE)